opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Cluster restart upgrade

 OpenSearch administrators might choose a restart upgrade if they aren't comfortable performing maintenance on a running cluster, if the cluster is being migrated to different infrastructure, or if they manage their cluster with [Docker Compose](https://github.com/docker/compose).
-During a rolling upgrade, only a single node is offline at any point in time.
-The cluster restart upgrade, however, involves stopping all nodes in the cluster, performing the upgrade, and starting the cluster back up.
+During a rolling upgrade, only a single node is offline at any time.

+Conversely, a cluster restart upgrade requires you to stop OpenSearch on all nodes in the cluster and upgrade OpenSearch on each node.
+After all of the nodes are upgraded, OpenSearch is started and the cluster bootstraps to the new version.

 ## Compatibility